Donaim/miseq-workflow-pres/investigation.md

 We see that the best result is actually with Haploflow.
 The referenceless stitcher iva version looks the worst.
-The reason for this is that
+The reason for this is that a good contig got covered by an anomaly contig.

 ---